 The community-centered life in each hall is guided by the hall’s Rector

 .
 Rectors include priests of the Congregation of Holy Cross, men and women of other religious orders, and lay men and women.
 Rectors are committed to the growth and development of college students.
 Each Rector is responsible for selecting and supervising six to eleven staff members and for developing and implementing religious, community-service, social, and educational programs that support the University’s mission.
 Rector and Assistant Rector contact information can be found here.

 Two Assistant Rectors comprise the head staff of each residence hall.
 Generally, Assistant Rectors are Notre Dame graduate students.
 Assistant Rectors aid the Rector in the administration of the residence hall and its programs.

 Resident Assistants (RA) are senior or graduate-level students who are members of the residence hall staff and also members of the Office of Student Affairs.
 Resident Assistant application packets are available in the Office of Housing beginning in mid-November.
 Questions regarding specific qualifications for the Resident Assistant position should be directed to the residence hall's Rector

-or to the Office of Housing
+or to the Residential Life Website.

 The South Bend area offers a number of opportunities for students to engage in the local community.